 Sprint Backlog

-This is a list of tasks needed to deliver Increments of the product during each Sprint.
-The individual Scrum Team decides how they will divide up their work, and if necessary (incompatible tasks are identified) new Sprints may be created in which to perform these.
-When planning an increment no items from the Product Backlog should be added to the Sprint Backlog; these should only be estimated, prioritized, and ordered before each new increment is started.
+This is a list of tasks needed to deliver product Increments during each Sprint.
+The individual Scrum Team decides how they will divide up their work, and if necessary (incompatible tasks are identified), new Sprints may be created in which to perform these.
+When planning an increment, no items from the Product Backlog should be added to the Sprint Backlog; these should only be estimated, prioritized, and ordered before each new increment is started.

 User Stories